 How To Set Up A Smart Shopping Campaign

-To get started with Smart Shopping, there are two requirements:
+To get started with Smart Shopping, there are three requirements:

 Smart Shopping Requirements

-- Product feed uploaded and approved: you need a feed in Google Merchant Center and products need to be approved
+- Products in Google Merchant Center: you need a feed in Google Merchant Center and products need to be approved

-- Conversion tracking configured: since Google is using conversions to optimize your campaigns, you need to record and send them into Google Ads.
+- Conversion tracking: Google is using conversions to optimize your campaigns, you need to record and send them into Google Ads.